Nancy Lieberman has one of those sports careers that can get flattened by firsts.

 She was a great point guard before the sport's ecosystem was ready.
 She kept playing professionally across unstable leagues.
 She became the first woman to coach a men's pro team, then kept coaching, teaching, and speaking about the game as if that milestone were a beginning rather than a conclusion.

-The best way to remember her is not only as a pioneer.
+The best way to remember her is larger than pioneer language.

 She was a competitor who kept forcing basketball to expand until it could hold her.